mdn/advanced-js-fundamentals-ck/tutorials/02-functions/04-recursion.md

   console.log(typeof logYourselfExpression);
 }

+var logYourselfNamedExpression = function logYourselfNamedExpression() {
+  console.log(typeof logYourselfNamedExpression);
+}

 logYourselfDeclaration(); // "function"
 logYourselfExpression(); // "undefined"
+logYourselfNamedExpression(); // "function"

 console.log(logYourselfDeclaration.name); // "logYourselfDeclaration"
 console.log(logYourselfExpression.name); // ""
+console.log(logYourselfNamedExpression.name); // "logYourselfNamedExpression"
 ```

-We cannot use function expressions recursively because they do not have a reference to themselves.
+We cannot use anonymous function expressions recursively because they do not have a reference to themselves.

 ## Your turn
 Now it's time to try writing some recursive examples of your own.